Ballast Equity Management, LLC Q3 2021 Commentary

-Additional information and since-inception performance for each of the Ballast strategies may be found at www.ballastequity.com.
+More information including a since-inception performance for each of the strategies may be found at www.ballastequity.com.

 Quality Value Smallcap Top Contributors